matoakley/egm-api-documentation/source/index.html.md

 # Addressing Controllers

 When building endpoint URLs you will notice a variable `<ADDRESS>` being used.
-This represents the numerical address of the controller with which you wish to communicate.
+This represents the hostname of IP address of the controller with which you wish to communicate.

+Please note that you must include the port number of the Netbox service within the URL of your requests.
+For most devices the default port will be `8080`.

 The address is a value between `1` and `8`.
 In some cases you can specify `all` to broadcast to every controller, this option is highlighted when available.